raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ## What next?

-We've deliberately not shown a really polished gorgeous case, because we're hoping you will go the extra mile and blow our socks off.
+We've deliberately not shown a really polished gorgeous case, because we're hoping you'll go the extra mile and blow our socks off.
 Please show us your cases by tweeting pictures of them to `@astro_pi` and `@raspberry_pi`!

 Here are some further ideas: